The Big Picture…

-- get a more accurate sizing of adopter types to better target our, influencing budgets
+- get a more accurate sizing of adopter types (so we can distribute our marketing budgets better)

 - understand the best timing to launch the next generation of an innovation

 Exciting stuff, right?
-Even more exciting, we get to explore the model hands-on in Excel.
+Even more impressively, we get to explore the model hands-on in Excel.

 (You can jump to this article if you want a quick refresher on innovation diffusion).